ricardobranco777/xhash/README.md

 * To hash every file in /etc using both SHA-512 and SHA-256

 `xhash -sha512 -sha256 /etc`

+* The same as above but using OpenSSL

+`xhash -ssl -sha512 -sha256 /etc`

 * To hash /etc/password with all algorithms except those of 128 & 160 bits